“The goal of good coaching is the goal of good management: to make the most of an organization’s valuable resources.”

 Now, allow to me to digress as I paint a couple of shapes that will eventually amalgamate into a sensible whole.

 Business coaches, who are typically business owners themselves, use their experience and talents to help other business owners accomplish their goals.
 They both train and mentor, teaching skills that guarantee success and wisdom should there ever be doubt.
 Unlike the Business Management for Dummies textbook, a coach’s job is more hands-on.
 And like any other coach, business coaches work to refine the leader’s talents, focus and guide their decisions, strategize goals, and just ensure successful business operations.
 Every business is unique and coaches are versatile in the services they offer.

 It is commonly perceived that business coaching is only meant to help struggling businesses.
 However, that is a misconception.
 Whether one is building a business from the ground up, or whether a business has hit a plateau, with their experience and expertise, coaches aid business owners in easing their burden, strategizing action, and just making the experience more worthwhile.

-According to a study published by the International Coaching Federation, 86% of organizations saw an ROI on their coaching engagements.
+According to a study published by the International Coaching Federation, 86% of organizations saw an ROI on their employee coaching engagements.
 Behind this result were factors such as increased productivity, high levels of employee performance, reduced costs, higher retention, as well as growth in revenue and sales.

-Business coaching and mentoring services are a lucrative business investment that many studies indicate, time and again, of its significant returns to a variety of key areas.
+Employee coaching and mentoring services are a lucrative business investment that many studies indicate, time and again, of its significant returns to a variety of key areas.